 But despite Andorra’s growing popularity with a global audience, London is still a leading jumping off point for most of you visiting here.

-No airlines fly from London to Andorra (but some come close to it as you will soon find), but there many flight options to nearby airports every day.
+No airlines fly from London to Andorra (but some come close to it as you will soon find), but there are many flight options to nearby airports every day.
 Aside from major airlines, there are also a broad array of other ways to get from London to Andorra.

 Here you’ll find a comprehensive guide — including everything from rail links to road routes — to making your London to Andorra journey as stress-free as possible.